You Failed a Midterm — Now What?

 • Will you need to drop an extracurricular or miss some practices or rehearsals?
 This is a good time to think about priorities.

-• Think of it this way: if you fail, you not be able to able to participate in that activity anymore anyway, so some short-term adjustments might be necessary for the long-term benefits.
+• Think of it this way: If you fail, you may not be able to able to participate in that activity anymore anyway, so some short-term adjustments might be necessary for the long-term benefits.

 Get extra support